-Leave a comment below or star rating if you made this recipe or want to share your thoughts.
+Leave a comment below and star rating if you made this recipe or want to share your thoughts.

 Are you following me on Pinterest, Instagram, Facebook, and Twitter?
 Also, sign up for our newsletter to get all our recipes and cooking tips.

-Grilled Pork Tenderloin Satay Skewers
+Grilled Pork Satay Skewers

-- 2 pounds Smithfield Fresh Pork Tenderloin
+- 2 pounds pork tenderloin

 - ⅔ cup sweet and sour sauce